ACOS Amazon: Calculating ACOS For PPC

 ACOS = (Avg CPC * (1/CVR)) / Average Order Value

-Let’s break down the newest formula for forecasting and calculating Amazon ACOS.
+Let’s explore the newest formula for forecasting and calculating Amazon ACOS.

-Conversion rate significantly impacts your Amazon ACOS, but up until now, with this new formula, you couldn’t quantify how much of an impact a change in conversion rate has on your Amazon ACOS.
+Conversion rate plays a critical role in determining your Amazon ACOS, but until now, it’s been difficult to quantify exactly how changes in conversion rate affect it.
+With this new formula, you can finally measure the impact of even a slight change in conversion rate on your Amazon PPC metrics, including ACOS.

 This new formula makes it easier for you to identify why your Amazon ACOS is changing.